HSwMS Magne (30): Design

 Magne was 78 meters long, 8.1 meters wide and had a depth of 2.3 meters.
 The default deployment was 635 tons and the maximum displacement was 785 tons.
 The machinery consisted of two Penhoët A oil-fired boilers, which supplied steam to two steam turbines which propelled their propellers.
 The machine developed 16,000 horsepower, which gave the ship a maximum speed of 30 knots (55 km/h).
 The main armament consisted of three 10.5 cm guns m/42.
 These were placed in separate towers, one on the back deck, one on the aft deck and one on the aft superstructure.
 The air defense was consisted of two 40 mm anti-aircraft automatic guns m/36 and two 20 mm anti-aircraft automatic guns m/40.
 Three torpedo tubes for 53 cm torpedoes sitting in a triple set of the aft superstructure and further were two depth charge thrower and two rack-deployed depth charges.
 42 mines could also be carried for mining.

 History

 Magne was built at Götaverken in Gothenburg and was launched on 25 April 1942 and was delivered to the Swedish Navy already on 26 November that year.
 After delivery, Magne entered the Coastal Fleet, where she served during the rest of World War II.

 In 1953 Magne was reclassified to frigate and was rebuilt in the mid-1950s.
 One of the 10.5 cm guns as well as the torpedo racks was then removed and the 40 mm guns m/36 were replaced m/48 with the same caliber.
-In addition, an anti-submarine granade m/51.
+In addition, an anti-submarine grenade m/51.